-These Sections are drawn from 40 CFR 421, which was amended at 52 Fed.
+These Sections are drawn from 40 CFR 421, which was amended

+at 52 Fed.
 Reg.
 25556, July 7, 1987.
 The amendments set new pretreatment standards for primary and secondary aluminum smelting.
 The Board has updated the incorporations by reference to include the amendments.

-This proposed Opinion supports the Board's proposed Order of this same day.
-The Board will allow 45 days for public comment after the date of publication in the Illinois Register.
+This Opinion supports the Board's Order of this same day.
+The Board will withhold filing of these rules until July 1, 1988, to allow time for motions for reconsideration by the agencies invloved in the authorization process.